-- 4. Use the Delete key to delete the highlighted voucher line. - 5.
-Send an small to the requestor and the other database administrators when the request has been fulfilled.
-This serves two purposes: - a.
-It prevents confusion with respect to whether the request was done and - b.
+- Use the Delete key to delete the highlighted voucher line.
+4. - Send an email to the requestor and the other database administrators when the 5. request has been fulfilled.
+This serves two purposes: - It prevents confusion with respect to whether the request was done and a. - b.
 It provides an opportunity for the requestor to see that the correct voucher was deleted. - 6.
 Save all requests in an Outlook folder as documentation of what was done and the reason for removing the voucher record.